-There is a growing awareness of the behaviour that can emerge from failures in the human attachment system – when babies struggle to find a sense of belonging to their caretakers.
-When we are young some adverse childhood experiences are so substantial or persistent that an individual does not build an essential bridge of belonging or connectedness to other people.
-If it comes at a crucial time, that is, in infancy, then this developmental short-fall can manifest in trauma-like responses.
+There is a growing awareness of the way current behaviour can emerge from failures in the human attachment system – when babies struggle to find a sense of belonging to their caretakers.

 The neural, social and emotional bases for these outcomes are not easy to explain.
 The problem here is that much has been written on the subject of attachment processes and attachment styles.
 The origins go way back.
 Probably the Greeks thought of it before we did!